 Once the Senate approves a budget, it goes to a joint legislative committee that must hash out sticking points.

 Those include whether or how to change Ohio’s system for intervening in repeatedly poor-performing school districts.
 Current law shifts operational control from locally elected school boards to state-appointed panels and unelected CEOs.
-The House moved to eliminate those so-called “state takeovers,” but the Senate’s budget proposal would not.Grab the FREE WDTN News App for iPhone or Android.
+The House moved to eliminate those so-called “state takeovers,” but the Senate’s budget proposal would not.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.